niloymridul/klmwdetect/README.md

 </p>

 <p>
-Congratulations, we have captured packets, and now feel free to experiment with these two systems as this is how people experiment with home labs.
+Congratulations, we have captured packets and scan ports.
+Feel free to experiment with these two systems as this is how people experiment with homelabs.
 </p>